biocatiit/website/content/pages/users_publications.rst

     and `BioCAT <{filename}/pages/contact.rst>`_ of such publications.

 Peer-reviewed publications are the primary measure of scientific output.
-Properly documented publications insure that funds are avaliable to continue operating the BioCAT facility.
+Properly documented publications insure that funds are available to continue operating the BioCAT facility.

 The BioCAT facility is supported by the `National Institutes of Health <http://www.nih.gov/>`_